- ★ Writing Support

 - Upper-Level Writing Requirement

-- revise their papers both individually and collaboratively for content, organization, and argumentation;
+- Revise papers individually and collaboratively for content, organization, and argumentation.

-- edit their papers for language clarity and appropriate format;
+- Edit papers individually and collaboratively for clarity and style.

-- Writing essays in a variety of genres and media, including low-stakes writing assignments
+- Writing in a variety of genres and media, totaling the equivalent of 25 pp. of polished writing (4-6 papers or projects)

-- An electronic portfolio that fosters self-reflection and demonstrates progress in writing
+- Completion of an electronic portfolio that fosters self-reflection and demonstrates progress in writing

 - Regular one-to-one meetings with instructor